 Students will have arrived and settled in to their accommodation the day before, and met the other members of the course.
 On day one of the course we will get up and have breakfast in College and then set off for the day.

 We will walk to the Environmental Change Institute across the beautiful Oxford University Parks (about 15 mins walk, arriving to a warm welcome from the ECI and a tour of the department, seeing where cutting edge research is done.
-We will head to the seminar room that the ECI have kindly given us for the week, and discuss what we are going to achieve in the week.
+We will head to the seminar room that the ECI has given us, and discuss what we are going to achieve in the week.

 After lunch at the Department of Biochemistry next door to the ECI, and an explore of the University Science Area, we will look at the tricky topic of how do you know whether what you are being told or you are reading is true!

 Finally at the end of the day, you will be released from the seminar room to visit the amazing University Museum of Natural History next door, with group tasks to undertake around facts and how scientist come up with them, and global change and does it matter (check out the dodo – is it real??)

 In the evening we go for a healthy, sustainable … PIZZA (ahem).
 And then, if the weather is kind, the group can take advantage of the light evenings and explore the beautiful university city.